Where are they now? The Man City team from Pep’s first pre-season game

 Fernandinho (Aleix Garcia, 73′)

-Fernandinho has been a mainstay in City’s midfield under Guardiola but the 34-year-old has recently filled in at centre-back.
+Fernandinho has been a mainstay in City’s midfield under Guardiola, making more than 170 appearances since the Spaniard’s arrival.

 “He knows exactly the opinion we have about what he’s done at the club for many years,” Guardiola said.
 “He is one of the greatest players this club has had in its whole history.”